-American Innovators for Patent Reform (AIPR) is a coalition of inventors, patent owners, researchers, engineers, entrepreneurs, small and start-up businesses, patent practitioners, patent brokers, technology transfer and licensing executives, and others involved in creating or protecting innovation who advocate for stronger U.S. Patents and more vigorous patent enforcement.
+American Innovators for Patent Reform (AIPR) is a coalition of inventors, patent owners, researchers, engineers, entrepreneurs, small and start-up businesses, patent practitioners, patent brokers, technology transfer executives, technology licensing companies and others involved in creating or protecting innovation who advocate for stronger U.S. Patents and more vigorous patent enforcement.
+American Innovators for Patent Reform does NOT represent “patent trolls” and will not grant them membership.
 AIPR is opposed to the Innovation Act, the latest piece of mis-labeled “patent reform” legislation.